jadebustos/digital-cv/speaker.md

 ## 2025

+- 🇪🇸 **Empowering Students Through Open Source**, Open Source Masterclass for first-year Computer Engineering students at ESIC University in Pozuelo de Alarcon, October the 28th.
+- 🇪🇸,👪 **Entering the Post-Quantum Era with RHEL**, <a href="https://www.redhat.com/en/summit/connect/emea/madrid-2025">Red Hat Summit Connect, Madrid.</a> Introducing audience the new post-quantum cryptography capabilities in RHEL 10 and performing some demos.
-- 🇪🇸,👪 **RHEL 10: An Open Source quantum leap towards the innovation**, <a href="https://events.redhat.com/profile/form/index.cfm?PKformID=0x1475161abcd"> Immersion Days, Tech Talks for Indra, September the 23rd.</a> Introducing audience the new version of Red Hat Enterprise Linux, RHEL 10 and performing some demos.
+- 🇪🇸,👪 **RHEL 10: An Open Source quantum leap towards the innovation**, <a href="https://events.redhat.com/profile/form/index.cfm?PKformID=0x1475161abcd">Immersion Days, Tech Talks for Indra, September the 23rd.</a> Introducing audience the new version of Red Hat Enterprise Linux, RHEL 10 and performing some demos.
 - 🇬🇧,👪 **New from the Summit: Discover Red Hat Enterprise Linux 10**, <a href="https://events.redhat.com/profile/form/index.cfm?PKformID=0x1375411abcd">Tech Day Belgium (Brussels), June the 26th.</a> Introducing the audience RHEL 10.
 - 🇬🇧,👪 **RHEL workshops**, <a href="https://events.redhat.com/profile/form/index.cfm?PKformID=0x1375411abcd">Tech Day Belgium (Brussels), June the 26th.</a> Offering participants a menu of short self-guided labs: Lightspeed, Image Mode, RHEL 10, Podman in RHEL (Satellite and Insights).
 - 🇪🇸,👪 **RHEL 10: The Evolution of the OS in the Age of AI and Quantum Computing**, <a href="https://events.redhat.com/profile/form/index.cfm?PKformID=0x1419776abcd&sc_cid=RHCTE1250000443602#page-table">Innovate together: Solving IT challenges on Barcelona, June the 3rd.</a> Introducing audience the new version of Red Hat Enterprise Linux, RHEL 10.